solidi/writing/25-be-amazing-in-your-new-engineering-role.md

 **Start small, and build up.** Take on work that is achievable to build up understanding.
 Small accomplishments build your confidence.

+**Bring in previous learnings.** As you learn from the codebase, and respect team efforts, show your way of thinking, solving the first initiative collaboratively.
+It's an excellent opportunity to mentor and learn even more from others.

 **Solve a gnarly problem.** The team has many important initiatives ahead of them.
 Find a problem that [can help the organization](https://devjourney.info/Guests/98_DougArcuri.html), the product, or the environment.
 By taking on a gnarly issue, and solving it, will build the trust and respect of the team.

 ## Finally

 **Get in there and don't be afraid!** All the tips above require courage to take on.
 Each of these alone applied can be highly impactful.
 Be respectful and be bold!
 It's a journey and will take time.
-You will do great! 🎉🙌
+You will do great! 🎉 🙌